-A muffaletta is a Sicilian sandwich, made popular by Italian immigrants in New Orleans.
-It’s traditionally made with layers of meat, cheese, and marinated olives…but you don’t need all of those things to make an amazing sandwich.
+A muffaletta (also spelled muffuletta) is a Sicilian sandwich, made popular by Italian immigrants in New Orleans.
+It’s traditionally made with layers of meat, cheese, and marinated olives.
+However, you don’t need all of those things to make an amazing sandwich.
 The key to a great vegan muffaletta is crispy bread and lots of colorful and flavorful layers.

 To make these sandwiches, we started by cooking up some kale along with carrots, onions, zucchini, and two kinds of peppers.
 A layer of olive tapenade and a layer of thin-sliced roasted eggplant gave it extra texture and a salty “tang.”

 - 2 cloves garlic peeled and finely chopped

 - 2 carrots shredded

 - 1 pasilla chile pepper seeded and finely chopped (other peppers may be substituted)

 - 1 red hot cherry pepper seeded and finely chopped (other peppers may be substituted)